saritasa-nest/saritasa-forge-admin/README.md

 public string MediaFolder { get; set; } = "media";
 ```

-So default path to images - `wwwroot/images`.
+So default path to media files - `wwwroot/media`.

 Also, you can set `ImageFolder` property of `PropertyMetadata` to store images in separate folder.
-For example, if `ImageFolder` of the selected property is `Shop images`, then images will be stored in that way: `wwwroot/images/Shop images`.
+For example, if `ImageFolder` of the selected property is `Shop images`, then images will be stored in that way: `wwwroot/media/Shop images`.

 ## Base 64 String